tberends/heron/README.md

 Run the defined functions.

 ### Step 4: Write output to file(s)
-The processed file is saved as a .csv file in the `data/processed` directory.
-If `create_tif` is set to `True`, a .tif file is created and stored in the `data/output` directory.
+Figures and maps will be written to the directory `data/output`.
+If `create_tif` is set to `True`, a .tif file is created and stored in the same directory.

 ## Installation